 Questions and Answers

-.gay is a proposed domain space dedicated to the worldwide LGBT community.
+.gay is a proposed domain space dedicated to the worldwide gay community.
 It would exist as a so-called “generic top-level domain” (gTLD).
-There are currently 22 gTLDs in operation, including .com, .mil, .gov, .info, .travel and .asia.
+The most familiar gTLDs in operation include .com, .gov, .info, .travel and .asia.
 They are generic in the sense that they refer to broad categories.

 We’ve adopted .gay because as a practical matter, the word “gay” signifies the community as a whole, and because it can best accommodate all the different identities that comprise the community.